-The Breeder Blanket system surrounds the plasma just outside the first wall.
-It has two critical functions: heat extraction and tritium fuel breeding.
-It is perhaps the most complex and challenging system in the reactor because of the many requirements imposed by its two functions, as well as requiring survival in the enormous neutron flux.
+The breeder blanket system surrounds the plasma and has two critical functions: heat extraction and tritium fuel breeding.
+It is perhaps the most complex and challenging system in the whole fusion reactor because of the many requirements imposed by its two functions, as well as requiring survival in the enormous neutron flux.
 Neutrons from the fusion reactions in the plasma are stopped in the material of the blanket producing heat which is extracted by a circulation fluid.
 The figure below illustrates the dual purpose of the system with a cooling circuit toward a turbine to generate electricity and a circuit to retrieve and purify tritium to re-inject it in the machine.